If You Are a Retailer or Purchase Goods Subject to Sales or Use Tax

 - Report and pay sales and use taxes.

 You must report and pay sales tax on each taxable sale.
 At the time you make the sale, you may collect from your customer an amount equal to the tax you will owe.

 As a registered seller, you will need to take the time to learn how to properly apply the sales and use tax law in your business operations.
 And you must keep adequate records that document your sales and purchases.

-You are also required to notify the BOE if you:
+You are also required to notify CDTFA if you:

 - Change your business or mailing address

 For a more detailed explanation of your tax obligations, please see Do You Need a California Seller's Permit?
 (Publication 107), Your California Seller's Permit (Publication 73) (PDF) and Closing Out Your Seller's Permit (Publication 74) (PDF).